ERR_SSL_VERSION_OR_CIPHER_MISMATCH Error

 3. Click “Clear data.”

-Incorrect system time can mislead browsers into believing a certificate is invalid.
-Ensure your device’s clock is accurate by syncing it with an internet time server:
+Incorrect system time can cause browsers to misinterpret certificate validity.
+Ensure your device’s clock is accurate by syncing with an internet time server:

 • Windows: Open Settings > Time & Language, and enable “Set time automatically.”